Melatonin: Does It Actually Work?

 Does melatonin help you fall asleep faster?

 Yes.
 19 randomized controlled trials with about 1,700 people found melatonin cuts sleep onset time by 7-10 minutes on average.
 The effect is stronger if you already struggle to fall asleep.
+Low doses (0.5-1mg) work about as well as high doses.

 What's the best melatonin dose for sleep?